naturalis/barcode-constrained-phylogeny/README.md

 ## To do

-The project is has a snakemake pipeline, however not everything runs on the snakemake smoothly yet:
+The project is based a snakemake pipeline, however not everything runs on the snakemake smoothly yet:

 - Pipeline works smoothly up until raxml
-- For the further  steps, manually is advised.
+- For the next steps, manually is advised.
 Because after write representatives steps (for example): HMM align up until raxml needs to be redone again.

 ##  Bugs
-- if file is empty in the ../data/fasta/family/ directory it will still be used and iterated over in the family fasta steps.
+- if file is empty in the results/fasta/family/ directory it will still be used and iterated over in the family fasta steps.
   Current fix: delete the file.
 - Sometimes snakemake claims pandas is not installed.
   Current fix: sudo apt-get install python3 pandas (in the terminal).
 - If multiple modules are not installed according to snakemake:
-  Fix: sudo apt-gete install python3 {module name} ( in the terminal).
+  Fix: sudo apt-get install python3 {module name} ( in the terminal).

 ## Repository layout